 How soon should I expect to hear from someone after requesting a project?

-A Capital Planning and Construction Project Manager or representative will contact you within two business days of submitting your request.
+A Capital Planning and Construction Project Manager or representative will contact you within a week after receipt of your service request.

 How much will my project cost?